Timmtet/Timmtet_Portfolio/README.md

 2. Project Motivation

-The aim of the project is to investigate and write a blog post on the factors that positive and negatively affects revenue generation from movie production.
+The aim of the project is to investigate and write a blog post on the factors that positively and negatively affects revenue generation from movie production.
 Hence, the following questions were considered:

 a.
 What is the association between movies with tagline and revenue/adjusted revenue(renvenue_adj)?